babsonnexus/stream-link-manager-for-channels/README.md

 * ```dist``` contains the entire executable program.
 You can leave it in its current location, rename it, and/or move it somewhere else.
 * With that, you no longer need the original content that was unzipped and you can delete it if you want.

-6. OPTIONAL: You can change the port for <b>Streaming Library Manager for Channels</b> by creating a permanent Environment Variable called ```SLM_PORT``` (case sensitive) and giving it a value of the port you want to use.
+6. OPTIONAL: You can change the port for <b>Streaming Library Manager</b> by creating a permanent Environment Variable called ```SLM_PORT``` (case sensitive) and giving it a value of the port you want to use.
 If you don't, the program will run on port 5000.
 You may also need to open the port up to bypass firewalls or other such settings.

 ---
 # Upgrade